Q. Can health insurance policies still have lifetime benefit maximums? What about annual benefit maximums?

 Under the ACA, short-term, limited duration health insurance is not considered individual heath insurance.
 As a result, short-term plans are exempt from the ACA’s regulations, and instead, fall into the category of “excepted benefits.”
 So short-term plans can still have annual and lifetime benefit maximums.

 Prior to 2017, the federal definition of a short-term plan was one that had a duration of not more than 364 days, although some states imposed more restrictive rules.
 Starting in 2017, a new rule that has been finalized in 2016 (under the Obama Administration) was implemented, capping the duration of short-term plans at 90 days.
-In 2018, the Trump Administration has proposed a rule change that would revert to the pre-2017 definition of “short-term” and once again allow plans with durations of up to 364 days to be exempt from the ACA’s regulations.
-States would still have the ability to set more strict definitions if they chose to do so.
+In 2018, the Trump Administration changed the rules again, allowing short-term plans (which are still exempt from ACA regulations) to have initial terms of up to 364 days, and total duration, including renewals, of up to three years.
+States still have the ability to set more strict definitions, and about half do so.

 Regardless of whether a short-term plan is sold with a 90-day term or a term of nearly a full year, it will typically have an annual benefit limit somewhere in the range of $100,000 to $2 million.
 Read the fine print, as this will vary considerably from one plan to another.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.